rishitachouhan/rishitachouhan/README.md

 ### Hi there 👋 I am Rishita Chouhan

 I am a Data Scientist currently working at AXA GO BO.
-I have done pgp in Advance Data Science and Machine Learning .
+I have done pgp in Advance Data Science and Machine Learning from NIIT and B.Tech in CSE from JECRC UNIV .